TalhaSameja/TalhaSameja/README.md

 Currently, I'm working as a Prompt Engineer at Colossyan, where I create hyper-realistic AI avatars using cutting-edge AI tools.
 I also lead a small team, researching and evaluating new AI technologies to push the boundaries of what's possible with digital humans.

-Outside of work, I’m a proud cat parent, a big fan of Quentin Tarantino movies, and always looking for the next tech trend to learn.
+Outside of work, I'm always looking for the next tech trend to learn.
 My long-term dream?
 To become a Computer Architect and help design the next generation of computing systems.

 ---